weilunteo/strava-club-mileage-compiler/README.md

 This script:
 1. Opens Chrome and waits for manual Strava login (2FA required)
-2. Scrapes the club's individual activities (run, swim, bike, walk, hike)
+2. Scrapes the club's individual activities (run, walk, hike)
 3. Assigns athletes to divisions (FMD, IND, EDR, BEK, VIC)
 4. Calculates weekly mileage and points per division
 5. Writes the results directly into a formatted Google Sheet